johnx25bd/os-blogs/drafts/useful-tools/README.md

 [Observable](https://observablehq.com).
 Observable is a web-based notebook for exploring and visualizing data.
 Powerful - well worth a look.

 ## Design / Cartography

-### Color Pickers
+### Colour Pickers

 [Colorbrewer](https://colorbrewer2.org/).
-Created by a cartographer who has extensively researched how to use color on maps, Colorbrewer provides various color palettes for map designers.
+Created by a cartographer who has extensively researched how to use colour on maps, Colorbrewer provides various colour palettes for map designers.

 [Adobe Color](https://color.adobe.com/create).
-A tool to generate color palettes, including various schemes and hex code outputs.
+A tool to generate colour palettes, including various schemes and hex code outputs.

-[OS Color Palette](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Colours).
-Ordnance Survey cartographers have created a color scheme to be used on OS maps, made available in the OS GeoDataViz toolkit on Github.
+[OS Colour Palette](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Colours).
+Ordnance Survey cartographers have created a colour scheme to be used on OS maps, made available in the OS GeoDataViz toolkit on Github.

 ### Iconography

 [Mapbox Maki](https://labs.mapbox.com/maki-icons/).
-From Mapbox, Maki is a set of vector icons specifically for map designers - beautiful, with lots of icons you don't find elsewher.e.
+From Mapbox, Maki is a set of vector icons specifically for map designers - beautiful, with lots of icons you don't find elsewhere.

 [Font Awesome](https://fontawesome.com/).
 Another vector icon pack - with a free option.

+--

+Got any more great tools for web mappers?
+Tweet at us @OrdnanceSurvey!